PrsPrsBK/vs-symbol-by-ctags/README.md

 TODO
 ====================

-* More accurate symbol name and position.
-Maybe we need extended tags file.
 * Separate getting and storing informations of 'doc and its tags file'.
 * Caching informations of 'doc and its symbols'.
 * After above things done.